versx/WhMgr/docs/dts/invasions.md

 # Dynamic Text Replacement

-Use any of the following in your embeds file to structure how notifications will look for Raids and Eggs.
+Use any of the following in your embeds file to structure how notifications will look for Team Rocket Invasions.

 ### Team Rocket Invasions